ChannexIO/terms_and_conditions/terms_and_conditions.md

 The analytics information we collect includes elements of Content related to the function the user is performing.
 As such, the analytics information we collect may include Personal Information or sensitive business information that the user has included in Content that the user chose to upload, submit, post, create, transmit, store or display in an Channex Service.

-As of the date this policy went into effect, we use Google Analytics as an analytics provider.
-To learn more about the privacy policy of Google Analytics, refer to Google’s Policies and Principles.
-Use the Google Analytics Opt-out Browser Add-on to prevent analytics information from being sent to Google Analytics.

-Analytics Information Derived from Content.
-Analytics information also consists of data we collect as a result of running queries against Content across our user base for the purposes of generating Usage Data.
-“Usage Data” is aggregated data about a group or category of services, features or users that does not contain Personal Information.
-For example, we may query Content to determine the most common types of workflows that users use by searching for the most common workflow.

 Though we may happen upon sensitive or Personal Information as we compile Usage Data from Content across user instances, this is a byproduct of our efforts to understand broader patterns and trends.
 It is not a concerted effort by us to examine the Content of any particular customer.

-Analytics Information from Downloadable Products: We collect analytics information when you use our Downloadable Products to help us improve our products and services.
-Our Downloadable Products contain a feature that sends information about the technical operation of the Downloadable Products on your systems (“System Information”) to us.
-System Information includes information about (a) the server environment in which the Downloadable Product is operating: OS type and version, JVM version, Java environment properties, CPU type, RAM allocation, language and locale settings, database type and version, and disk utilisation, as well as (b) user client information, for example: browser type and version, native client type and version, and client device specifications (e.g. screen resolution, OS version, device type, etc.).
-In addition, we collect analytics information from Downloadable Products that is a subset of the analytics information described above for Websites and SaaS Products.
-As with Websites and SaaS Products, the analytics information we collect includes elements of Content related to the function the user is performing, but with an important caveat.
-With the Downloadable Products, before sending the information to Channex’s servers, we filter the analytics information to remove elements that we believe may contain sensitive or Personal Information.
-For example: (1) we conduct a one-way hash of usernames and hostnames before collecting them and (2) we filter any Content elements we collect to discard all words except those on a list of common business and IT terminology.
-You can disable our collection of analytics information from Downloadable Products via the Administrator settings or by blocking collection at the local network level.

-Installer Analytics, Software Updates & License Information from Downloadable Products: During the installation of our Downloadable Products, the installer sends analytics information to Channex to allow us to understand where in the installation process users are experiencing trouble or dropping out.
-Our Downloadable Products also communicate with Channex servers for licensing purposes, as well as to check for updates, patches, and compatibility with Add-Ons.
-Examples of information we collect for these purposes include the name and version of the Downloadable Product and the server ID, SEN, and IP address of the customer instance.

 Cookies and Other Tracking Technologies: Channex and our third party partners, such as our advertising and analytics partners, use various technologies to collect information, such as cookies and web beacons.
 Cookies are small data files stored on your hard drive or in device memory.
 We use cookies to improve and customise Channex Services and your experience; to allow you to access and use the Websites or SaaS Products without re-entering your username or password; and to count visits and understand which areas and features of the Websites and SaaS Products are most popular.
 You can instruct your browser, by changing its options, to stop accepting cookies or to prompt you before accepting a cookie from websites you visit.
 If you do not accept cookies, however, you may not be able to use all aspects of our Websites or SaaS Products.
 Channex and our third party partners also collect information using web beacons (also known as “tracking pixels”).
 Web beacons are electronic images that may be used in our Websites or SaaS Products or in emails that help us to deliver cookies, count visits, understand usage and campaign effectiveness and determine whether an email has been opened and acted upon.

 Channex and our third party partners also use javascript, e-tags, “flash cookies”, and HTML5 local storage to collect information about your online activities over time and across different websites or online services.
 Many browsers include their own management tools for removing HTML5 local storage objects.
 To manage “flash cookies” please click here.

-You may be able to opt out of receiving personalized advertisements as described below under “Your Choices.”

 ### How we use Information we collect